Helium-Labs/ArgonAuth/Documentation/Webauthn gated Account Access DD.md

 ## Key Management

+Wallet keys and even Web2 resource authentication keys are stored entirely client side, and are self-custodial in the sense players retain full ownership of keys where their actions dictate the keys management (therefore they have control).

-- `sess` stored in **WebCrypto indexed DB** in the given Window thread for the lifetime the WebApp is open.
+- `sess` stored in **WebCrypto Indexed DB** in the given Window thread for the lifetime the WebApp is open.
 For supported key pairs like ES256, it can be created with a non-exportable private key.
 It offers slightly more protection than a global variable for non-exportable keys, due to built-in XSS mitigation measures.
 - `sess` is further secured inside a **sandboxed iframe**, with heavily restricted permissions.
 Communication over the iframe happens across a barrier with JSON RPC method standardized message passing.
 - A HTTP **CSP** (Content Security Policy) is in place to restrict the origin of scripts and images to a whitelist of origins, done to mitigate XSS (cross-site scripting).